Comprehensive Salary Management in Enterprises: 2026 Guide

 - Application of employer and employee social contributions

-- Generation and delivery of the payslip
+- Generation and delivery of payslip

 - Monthly Nominative Social Declaration (DSN)

-Actors involved in the salary chain
+The players involved in the salary chain

-Payroll management involves several stakeholders:
+Payroll management mobilises several stakeholders:

-- HR or Payroll department: responsible for calculation and production of payslips
+- HR or payroll department: responsible for calculation and production of payslips

 - Accounting: integration of payroll entries in the general ledger